project-trident/trident-website/hugo-site/content/post/void-alpha-available.md

 +++

-Project Trident is please to announce a new Alpha-quality image of the new version based on Void Linux is now available [on the download page](/download).
+Project Trident is pleased to announce a new Alpha-quality image of the new version based on Void Linux is now available [on the download page](/download).

 ## What does this image provide?